top of page

 Emblems are more intricate, often featuring text inside a shape or icon, creating a badge-like identity.
 These have a classic feel, often associated with legacy and heritage brands.
 Think of Harley-Davidson’s shield, The Olympic Rings, or The Ritz-Carlton crest.
 Unlike other brandmarks, emblems tend to be less flexible at smaller sizes but carry a timeless authority.

-What Makes a Great Brandmark?
+What Makes a Great Brand Identity & Brandmark?

 • Simplicity – The best brandmarks aren’t complicated.
 They don’t try to do too much.
 They leave room for interpretation and growth.